 - Whole Grain Dijon: Buy a country style whole grain Dijon.
 Just a small scoop brings a spicy bite of flavor.
 This is one of the ingredients that helps build additional layers of flavor.

 - Red Wine Vinegar: Vinegar is another pantry workhorse that I use almost as much as salt and pepper.
 Vinegar is an acid.
 Adding just a small amount will brighten and balance flavors.

 - Seasonings: Coriander Seeds, Thyme, Salt, Pepper, Bay Leaves and Garlic.

-Tip: How To Choose A Chuck Roast for Beet Stew.
+Tip: How To Choose A Chuck Roast for this Beef Mushroom Stew.
 Choose a roast that is well marbled.
 The marbling is white veins of fat that run through meat, giving it a marbled effect.
 Marbling is most important in adding flavor, moisture and texture as it breaks down during the cook time.
 Don’t worry about those large chunks of fat that you’ll see in a chuck roast.
 You’re going to trim those away.